Into the Wild (novel): Plot

-As Firepaw continues to train, he and Graypaw are invited to attend the Gathering, a peaceful meeting every full moon between all four Clans.
-When the Gathering begins, Brokenstar, the leader of ShadowClan, informs everyone that ShadowClan has driven out a Clan member who had murdered kittens.
-ThunderClan quickly returns to camp and confronts Yellowfang, but Bluestar orders that Yellowfang should not be harmed due to a lack of solid evidence.
+As Firepaw continues to train, he and Graypaw are invited to attend the Gathering, a peaceful meeting held every full moon between all four Clans.
+When the Gathering begins, the ShadowClan leader, Brokenstar, announces that ShadowClan has driven out a former ShadowClan kitten-murderer and the entirety of WindClan.
+ThunderClan quickly returns to camp and confronts Yellowfang, believing her to be the murderer.
+As they lack solid evidence of her guilt, Bluestar orders the Clan not to harm Yellowfang.

 A few days later, Bluestar, Tigerclaw, Ravenpaw, Firepaw, and Graypaw travel to the Moonstone, a sacred site.
 While they are gone, ShadowClan cats attack ThunderClan's camp, killing Lionheart.
-Tigerclaw is subsequently named deputy in his place.
-Shortly afterwards, Spottedleaf is murdered, and several ThunderClan kittens are abducted by ShadowClan.
-With the exception of Firepaw, Graypaw, and Ravenpaw, all of ThunderClan suspects the perpetrator of these events to be Yellowfang.
+Tigerclaw is named deputy in his place.
+Shortly afterwards, ShadowClan cats sneak into ThunderClan's camp and abduct several kittens, as well as murdering Spottedleaf.
+With the exception of Firepaw, Graypaw, and Ravenpaw, all of ThunderClan blames Yellowfang for these events.

-Firepaw learns from Ravenpaw that Tigerclaw is a traitor to ThunderClan, having murdered Redtail in hopes of becoming deputy in his place.
-Firepaw and Graypaw lead Ravenpaw to a new home in a barn away from ThunderClan territory in order to protect him from being killed by Tigerclaw for knowing too much incriminating information.
-Firepaw then successfully leads a rescue party with Yellowfang to rescue the abducted kittens from ShadowClan, which culminates in a battle where Brokenstar and his followers are exiled from ShadowClan.
-For their heroism in rescuing the kittens, Firepaw and Graypaw are promoted to warriors by Bluestar, who gives them their warrior names, Fireheart and Graystripe.
-Having proven that she is not helping ShadowClan, Yellowfang is accepted as ThunderClan's medicine cat, replacing the murdered Spottedleaf.
+Firepaw learns from Ravenpaw that Tigerclaw is traitor to ThunderClan, having murdered Redtail in the hopes of becoming deputy in his place.
+Firepaw and Graypaw lead Ravenpaw to a new home in a barn away from ThunderClan territory to protect him; Tigerclaw wishes to kill him for knowing too much incriminating information.
+A party led by Firepaw and Yellowfang then successfully rescues the abducted kittens from ShadowClan.
+That mission culminates in a battle, and Brokenstar and his followers are exiled from ShadowClan.
+Bluestar promotes Firepaw and Graypaw to warriors for their heroism, granting them the new names Fireheart and Graystripe.
+Having proven her innocence, Yellowfang is accepted as ThunderClan's medicine cat, replacing the murdered Spottedleaf.